-As we pride ourselves educating in an outdoor setting, we do not currently have a set uniform in place for The River Valley.
-As we are a specialist setting, offering many outdoor programmes, a standard school uniform would not be practical or suitable for our students.
+As we pride ourselves educating in an outdoor setting, we do not currently have a set uniform in place for ADO River Valley.
+As we are a specialist setting, offering many outdoor subjects, a standard school uniform would not be practical or suitable for our students.

 Dress Code Requirements and Advice